YakunJin/chatbot-ui/README.md

 ## How to run in dev mode and mock response
 - npm run start
 - For response mocking，start up Mockoon, load and config ```chatbot_management_mock.json``` file
-- open http://localhost:3000/?chatbot_id=xxx, chatbot_id should be provided
+- Open http://localhost:3000/?chatbot_id=xxx, chatbot_id should be provided

 ## Building for production
 - npm run build